caochao39/tarerobotics/docs/source/quick_start_guide.rst

 If the vehicle gets stuck and cannot move, try pressing the 'clear-terrain-map button' on the joystick controller.

-When powering off the vehicle, we recommend first powering off the onboard vehicle NUC computer from the control station.
+When powering off the vehicle, we recommend first powering off the vehicle NUC computer from the control station.
 Then, turn off the switch on the vehicle.

 The joystick controller has multiple modes.
 If the mode is accidentally changed, please change it back to the default mode (top 2 and bottom 2 status LEDs on).